Skip to main content

 Color mix

-function gives you an easy way to blend two colors together according to a specified ratio in a chosen color space.
-This powerful feature lets you create color variations without manually calculating the resulting values.
+The color-mix() function blends two colors at a given ratio in a chosen color space.
+Use it to create color variations without calculating the resulting values yourself.

 .button {